nxkxmi/nxkxmi/README.md

 ## 👋 Hi, I’m @nxkxmi, also known as Nikola.
-I’m 16 years old and currently learning the ropes of UI design.
+I’m 17 years old and currently learning the ropes of UI design.
 While I can’t code or program just yet, I have a strong interest in designing user interfaces and app icons.

 ## About me
-- Age: 17 years old
 - Current Skills: UI design, Figma (still learning)
 - Interests: Designing UI/UX, creating app icons